RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 Monk of the Dark Moon:
 2nd level: The monk gains a sneak attack bonus of 1d6.
 For every 4 additional monk levels after level 2, the monk gains another 1d6 sneak attack damage.

-Fighters: Fighters get +1 to damage every 5 levels and +5% critical hit chance every 10 levels, and now the fighter-exclusive Weapon Specialization feats give +5 to hit and damage.
+Fighters: Fighters get +1 to damage every 5 levels and +5% critical hit chance every 10 levels, and can get Greater Weapon Focus in a weapon at level 8 and Greater Weapon Specialization at level 12.
 All warriors get better saving throws and stronger attacks.

 Paladins: Paladins get more spell slots, and they get them at lower levels.
 Paladins get an additional casting of Lay on Hands every 5 levels.
 Smite Evil is more powerful, and they get an additional casting of Smite Evil every 10 levels.